22FAUNO-SA-Team-1/ClassProjectDocuments/AssuranceCases.md

 E8: This evidence is related to E4.
 The documentation for bug fixes can be found via the Keycloak repo's [closed issues](https://github.com/keycloak/keycloak/issues?q=is%3Aissue+is%3Aclosed).

-Conclusion and Gaps: After reviewing Keycloak's documentation and repo, there was 1 partial gap discovered with Unit Test and a potential gap with Unit Test documentation.
+Conclusion and Gaps: After reviewing Keycloak's documentation and repo, there was 1 partial gap discovered with Unit Tests and a potential gap with Unit Test documentation.

 ## Reflection